akka/akka/akka-docs/java/logging.rst

 .. includecode:: code/akka/docs/event/LoggingDocTestBase.java
    :include: imports,my-actor

-The second parameter to the ``Logging.getLogger`` is the source of this logging channel.
+The first parameter to ``Logging.getLogger`` could also be any :class:`LoggingBus`, specifically ``system.eventStream()``; in the demonstrated case, the actor system’s address is included in the ``akkaSource`` representation of the log source (see `Logging Thread and Akka Source in MDC`_) while in the second case this is not automatically done.
+The second parameter to ``Logging.getLogger`` is the source of this logging channel.
 The source object is translated to a String according to the following rules:

   * if it is an Actor or ActorRef, its path is used
   * in case of a String it is used as is